GSmithApps/hindent/README.md

 Hindent is a new programming language.
-It's purpose is to use
+It's purpose is to make code more readable by using whitespace and indentation instead of nesting parenthesis.
-whitespace and indentation to insert implied parenthesis, which means you don't have to write the parenthesis, which makes the code look cleaner.
 That might not sound like much, but you might be surprised at the difference it makes.